ddubson/react-webpack-starter/README.md

 # React / Babel / Webpack boilerplate project

-This project serves to jumpstart anyone who wants to have ReactJS up and running in no time with all the webpack and babel configurations pre-built.
+This project serves to jumpstart anyone who wants to have React up and running in no time with all the Webpack and Babel configurations pre-built.

 ## Building and Running the project